Frequently Asked Questions

 What role does TM Forum play during the assessment?

 TM Forum subject matter experts from the conformance assessment team are very active throughout the assessment process.
-They are involved from the very beginning in order to help shape the scope of the assessment and understand the components of Frameworx to be assessed.
-They also develop and manage the overall project plan and fully prepare and educate the requesting organization’s team.
+They are involved since the early stages of scope analysis in order to help determine the best possible combination of processes and/or ABE’s to be included for conformance certification.
+They also develop and manage the project plan and provide full support prepare and educate the requesting organization’s team.

-The conformance team will also support of pilot phase (1 or 2 eTOM Level 3 processes or 1-2 ABEs) to allow the client submit a trial submission prior to the more formal submission to ensure they use the correct approach and provide the appropriate level of detail.
+The conformance team will also support the initial pilot phase (1 or 2 eTOM Level 3 processes or 1-2 ABEs) to allow the member organization to deliver a trial assessment prior to the formal submission to ensure they use the correct approach and provide the appropriate level of detail.

-TM Forum Subject Matter Experts perform the actual reviews which are discussed with the client as required.
-Once the main reviews are completed (called Primary reviews) there is another internal (Secondary) TM Forum review with other TM Forum subject matter experts that acts a quality check and ensures consistency across all assessments.
+TM Forum Subject Matter Experts perform the actual reviews which are discussed with the member as required.
+Once the main reviews are completed (called Primary reviews) there is an additional internal (Secondary) review carried out by another TM Forum subject matter expert who performs a quality check and ensures consistency across all assessments.

-TM Forum is responsible for the generation of the Frameworx Conformance Certification Report – with some inputs required from the requesting organization (Product/Solution Description & Footprint diagrams to visualize the scope of Frameworx assessed and also the scope of the Product/Solution Assessed).
+TM Forum is responsible for the generation of the final Frameworx Conformance Certification Report – with some inputs required from the requesting organization (Product/Solution/Design or Implementation Description & Footprint diagrams to visualize the scope of Frameworx assessed and certified.

 Note that the company being evaluated provides staff to support the technical & coordination aspects of the assessment (this could be the same person).